 WATCH: Taz Sherman Oklahoma State Postgame

-West Virginia guard Taz Sherman met with the media following the loss to Oklahoma State
+West Virginia guard Taz Sherman with the media following the Big 12 Conference quarterfinals loss to Oklahoma State

-The No. 6 West Virginia Mountaineers suffered an 85-80 upset loss to the No. 17 Oklahoma State on Saturday afternoon.
-Following the game, West Virginia guard Taz Sherman discussed his time as a Mountaineer, the team's lack of focus, and more.
+The West Virginia Mountaineers dropped the first game of the Big 12 Conference quarterfinals 72-69 to Oklahoma State Thursday afternoon.

+West Virginia guard Taz Sherman tied a game-high 19 points with teammate Miles "Deuce" McBride while grabbing four steals and contributing three assists.

 You can follow us for future coverage by clicking "Follow" on the page's top righthand corner.
 Also, be sure to like us on Facebook & Twitter: